 How has learning the details helped or hindered your ability to heal?

 If you’ve been through an affair, what would you recommend to others making this decision?

 Please share your ideas and personal experiences on this topic with other members of the community.

 Wishing you hope and healing for your marriage,

 - can a marriage survive a long term affair (18)

 - should you know details of affair (18)

 - should you tell your spouse all details affair (15)

-- do you want to know details of affair (2)
+- why do wives want to know details about affair (2)

 - how it helps to know details of husband affair (2)